zhangbaihan/YC-Hackathon-11-15/README.md

 - `POST /process/from-file` — Accepts a JSON file path on disk, loads validated products, and responds with a markdown summary alongside the normalized data.
 - `GET /jcrew/commerce.txt` — Streams the cached J.Crew markdown artifact.
 - `GET /cozyknits/commerce.txt` — Streams the cached Cozy Knits markdown artifact.
-- `GET /jcrew/generate` — Runs the parser/compressor pipeline to rebuild the J.Crew artifact and renders the result in-browser.
-- `GET /cozyknits/generate` — Same generator view for the Cozy Knits snapshot.
-- `GET /generate` — HTML control panel that lets you pick a parser, tweak source/output paths, and rebuild any supported site snapshot.
+- `GET /generate?url=…` — Provide a supported product-listing URL (currently `jcrew.com` or the Cozy Knits demo at `mockup-merchant.vercel.app`) and get the generated `commerce.txt` as a plaintext response.
+Visiting `/generate` without a query parameter shows a tiny form to submit the URL.

 Example request body: